Presets:

 .Forecast...

-Energetic Particles
+Energetic Particle

 .24 hr Summary...

-The greater than 10 MeV proton flux remained slightly elevated above
+flux of 1,180 pfu at 20/1330 UTC.
+The greater than 10 MeV proton flux

 .Forecast...

-The greater than 2 MeV electron flux is expected to continue at normal
+The greater than 2 MeV electron flux is expected to be at moderate to

 Solar Wind